DavidCWebs/c-notes/debugging-with-gdb.md

 Examine Variables
 -----------------
+The `print` and `display` commands allow you to see what value an expression evaluates to.

 ### Print
 `print` or `p`: Evaluates an expression and prints the result.
 Print a variable x: `p x` to show the value of `x` at the current position in the programme.